 Shareholder claims or regulatory investigation that are common in the United States generally are difficult to pursue as a matter of law or practicality in China.
 For example, in China, there are significant legal and other obstacles to providing information needed for regulatory investigations or litigation initiated outside China.
 Although the authorities in China may establish a regulatory cooperation mechanism with the securities regulatory authorities of another country or region to implement cross-border supervision and administration, such cooperation with the securities regulatory authorities in the Unities States may not be efficient in the absence of mutual and practical cooperation mechanism.
 Furthermore, Article 177 of the PRC Securities Law, or Article 177, which became effective in March 2020, prohibits, without the approval of the securities regulatory authority in China, (i) foreign securities regulators from engaging in any inspection activities within China and (ii) anyone from providing any documents or materials relating to capital markets activities to foreign parties.
 While detailed interpretation of or implementation rules under Article 177 have yet to be promulgated, the inability for an overseas securities regulator to directly conduct investigation or evidence collection activities within China may further increase difficulties faced by you in protecting your interests.
+In addition, the Overseas Listing Trial Measures provides, among others, that domestic companies or individuals shall obtain the consent from the CSRC and relevant competent departments, if they provide relevant documents and materials in accordance with the requirements of overseas securities regulators for investigation and collection of evidence.
+However, since the Overseas Listing Trial Measures was newly promulgated, the interpretation, application and enforcement of Overseas Listing Trial Measures remain unclear.
+If the Group is required to obtain the consent from the CSRC and relevant competent departments when providing information needed for regulatory investigations or litigation initiated outside China, it is uncertain whether the Group could obtain such consent in a timely manner, or at all.
 See also "You may face difficulties in protecting your interests, and your ability to protect your rights through U.S. courts may be limited, because we are incorporated under Cayman Islands law" for risks associated with investing in us as a Cayman Islands company.